ThinkPad Z series: Modern Redesign

+A 2022 Gen 1 Thinkpad Z13 in the Arctic Gray colour scheme.

 The modern release of the laptops came in January 2022.
 The Z13 initially came with a redesign with 3 different variants.
 The first came with a leather top and bronze accents with a black bottom plate, The second was an all-black model without the bronze highlights and leather top, and the last was a silver variant that was made out of recycled aluminum and was similar to the all-black variant.
 The Z16 did not contain the leather top option and only came in silver top with black bottom.
 These premium materials were to signify the flagship position that Lenovo was marketing these devices towards.
 Directly competing with similar offerings from ASUS, Apple, and Dell at the time.

 The keyboard was redesigned to be slimmer.
 Red trackpoint is present, but removed dedicated trackpoint buttons in favor of a haptic trackpad.
 There is an added “Communications Bar” on the lid that houses the webcam, Windows Hello IR sensor, and microphone array.
 All USB ports are USB-C only, but are capable of supporting 40Gbit/s throughput using Thunderbolt 4/USB4.

 The modern devices do not have any Intel variants, all have AMD Ryzen processors.
 Due to this, some have speculated that this line was meant as a showcase for AMD processors and their integrated GPUs.